grycap/scar/docs/source/scar_container.rst

-Scar container
+SCAR container
 ==============

 Other option to use SCAR is to create the container with the binaries included or to use the already available image with the packaged binaries installed from `grycap/scar <https://hub.docker.com/r/grycap/scar/>`_.
-Either you want to build the images from scratch or you want to use the already available image you will need `docker <https://www.docker.com/community-edition#/download>`_ installed in your machine.
+Either you want to build the images from scratch or you want to use the already available image you will need `Docker <https://www.docker.com/community-edition#/download>`_ installed in your machine.

 Building the SCAR image
 ^^^^^^^^^^^^^^^^^^^^^^^